endlesspint8/endlesspint8.github.io/hangovers/index.md

 ---

+**That unfinished piece** is but one of many stifled potentialities.
+The real tragedy is in the blocking of the infinite additional options lying on the other side, left for dead while this dominates your attention.

+---

 **Get started doing** your work immediately, but don't rush.
 There's a long way to go and you're not going to create something worthwhile each day.
 Or week.
 Or...

 ---